 8. It is not bleached, bromated or enriched.

-Can I order a Featured Item for a Future Date?
+Can I order an item frozen for a Future Date?

-Yes, if there is a featured item you would like, but you don’t plan on eating it right away let me know in advance and I can freeze it for you or you can freeze it at home.
+Yes, if there is an item you would like, but you don’t plan on eating it right away let me know in advance and I can freeze it for you or you can freeze it at home.

 I will provide you with instructions to defrost and refresh it.
-Freshly frozen bread keeps well and is like freshly baked after defrosting.
+Freshly frozen bread keeps well and is easily refreshed after defrosting.

 How to Refresh a Whole Loaf of Frozen Bread:

-Allow your frozen loaf of bread to thaw (in the bag) overnight in the refrigerator or on your countertop the night before.
+Allow your frozen loaf of bread to thaw (in the wrapping) overnight in the refrigerator (best) or on your countertop the night before.

-Preheat your oven to 350 degrees Fahrenheit (175 C) for at least 20 minutes with a rack in the center position.
+Preheat your oven to 375F degrees with a rack in the center position.

-Place the whole loaf of bread directly on the oven rack and bake for 15 to 20 minutes, or until the crust is crisp and cracks slightly when com-pressed slightly.
-This time might vary slightly depending on the size of your loaf of bread (baguettes might only need about 10 minutes).
+Place the whole loaf of bread directly on the oven rack and bake for 10-20 minutes or until the crust is crisp and cracks slightly when compressed.
+This time might vary slightly depending on the size of your loaf of bread (baguettes might only need about 5-10 minutes).

 Remove and allow your perfectly crisped, refreshed bread to cool slightly.